Aphrodite IX

-Aphrodite IX is a science fiction comic book character created in 1996 by writer David Wohl and artist David Finch, published by the American comics studio Top Cow, an imprint of Image Comics.
+Aphrodite IX is a superheroine created in 2000 by writer David Wohl and artist David Finch, published by the American comics studio Top Cow, an imprint of Image Comics.
 Aphrodite IX is a self-aware female android designed as a spy and assassin who retains no memory of her missions.
 A sequel series was launched in 2013, and the character was rebooted in the 2018 Cyber Force: Awakening series.

 Publication history

 The first series of Aphrodite IX was written by David Wohl and drawn by comic book artist David Finch.
-Issue number 0 was released with an issue of Wizard magazine on November 30, 1996.
+Issue number #0 was released with an issue of Wizard magazine in April 2000.
 Originally appearing on the Top Cow solicitation schedule as a monthly title, to date only 6 issues and one trade paperback have ever been published.
-The 2000 publication year saw the release of issues 1 and 2.
-Before issue number 3 was released in early 2001, Finch was replaced with artist Clarence Lansang (the issue features artwork by both artists), yet only two more issues would be published during Lansang's tenure (number 1/2, a place-holder issue recapping previous story events and containing ten pages of "pin-ups" by various artists, and number 4 which continued the story but did not finish it).
-Aphrodite IX still appears on the Top Cow website as a "current" publication, although Wohl has since moved on to other projects.
+The 2000 publication year saw the release of issues #1 and 2.
+Before issue number #3 was released in early 2001, Finch was replaced with artist Clarence Lansang (the issue features artwork by both artists), yet only two more issues would be published during Lansang's tenure (number #1/2, a place-holder issue recapping previous story events and containing ten pages of "pin-ups" by various artists, and number #4 which continued the story but did not finish it).

 A trade paperback, Aphrodite IX: Time Out of Mind, collecting all extant issues, was released in 2003.

 Aphrodite IV

 An android similar to Aphrodite IX, identified as Aphrodite IV, appeared in a page from Top Cow's ongoing series Cyberforce.

 An Aphrodite is featured on the cover Witchblade #119, where she is shown wielding the Witchblade itself.
 The Aphrodite is confirmed to be IV, the same one stalking the Cyberforce.
 The cover, showing Aphrodite IV wielding the Witchblade, may seem a bit misleading, as she does not actually wear the Witchblade in this issue.
-During the Artifacts limited series, Aphrodite IV is hired by an unknown person who desires to bring all Thirteen artifacts together.
+During the Artifacts limited series, Aphrodite IV is hired by an unknown person who desires to bring all thirteen artifacts together.

+Aphrodite IX

+The 15th model of the Aphrodite series.

 Vol. 2

-Top Cow released a free preview issue for Vol. 2 of Aphrodite IX on May 4, 2013, with the first new issue released in June 2013 and the 11th and final issue released in July 2014.
+Top Cow released a free preview issue for Vol. 2 of Aphrodite IX on May 4, 2013, with the first new issue released in June and the 11th and final issue released in July 2014.
 The preview is set in the distant future of the previous issues in the series.
 The artist of the series is Stjepan Šejić.